How to Make Self-Rising Flour from Freshly Milled Flour

 A Cottage Milling Note

-I’ve been milling my own grain since the late 1990s, and I still remember the first time I learned how simple it was to make self-rising flour from freshly milled flour—that discovery changed my baking forever.
+I’ve been milling my own grains since the late 1990s, and I still remember the first time I learned how simple it was to make flour blends from freshly milled flour in my own kitchen.
+That discovery changed my baking forever.

-My MawMaw always said the best baking starts with the simplest ingredients, and that wisdom rings true every time I reach for freshly milled wheat.
+My Grandmaw Nub always said the best baking starts with the simplest ingredients, and that wisdom rings true every time I reach for freshly milled wheat.
 This is the same method I use in my own cottage kitchen, and it’s the one I love teaching home millers like you.

-Once you try it, you’ll see just how easy and rewarding it is to create your own cake, pastry, bread flour, All-Purpose and self-rising blends at home.
+Once you try it, you’ll see just how easy and rewarding it is to create your own cake & pastry flour, all-purpose flour, bread flour blends, and self-rising flour at home.

 FAQ